grammyjs/website/site/docs/guide/deployment-types.md

 - on hosted “frontend” instances that scale according to their load, and
 - on serverless platforms, such as cloud functions.

-## I have still no idea what to use
+## I Have Still No Idea What to Use

 Then go for long polling.
 If you don't have a good reason to use webhooks, then note that there are no major drawbacks to long polling, and—according to our experience—you will spend much less time fixing things.